-MSU - Great Falls' Outreach helps meet the needs of workforce training in the greater Great Falls area in the form of customized training assistance to businesses and individuals, including those located in rural communities, to maximize their ability to make a profit.
+Great Falls College MSU's Outreach helps meet the needs of workforce training in the greater Great Falls area in the form of customized training assistance to businesses and individuals, including those located in rural communities, to maximize their ability to make a profit.
 By developing customized training programs matched to individual and business needs, instructors and people are brought together to exchange knowledge and provide specialized, effective training for all areas of business including computer, supervision and management, customer service and more.